ljw6834/customize_serializer_deserializer/README.md

 # customize_serializer_deserializer
-show how to use customized serializer and deserializer.
+This project shows how to use customized serializer and deserializer.
 The java object is serialized into Json object, then deserialized into Java object.